 Figure 4.
 Monthly N flux at Fort Barnwell North Carolina versus nitrate concentration.
-Nitrate concentration is a poor predictor of water quality trends, but nitrate concentrations in the lower Neuse have increased over the past decade with the highest values observed after 2010.
+Nitrate concentration is a poor predictor of water quality trends, but nitrate concentrations in the lower Neuse have increased over the past decade to 2010 and then have been decreasing in a stepwise fashion.